-- The Commercial Patent Incentives Tax Credit is allowed against tax imposed by W. Va.
-Code §11-23-1 et seq.
-(Business Franchise Tax), W. Va.
-Code §11-24-1 et seq.
-(Corporation Net Income Tax), and Personal Income Tax on business income (W. Va.
-Code §11-21-1 et seq.), but the credit may not reduce the tax below zero. - Unused credit may be carried forward until the earlier of the tax year when the credit is used up or the ninth consecutive year after the first tax year in which the taxpayer is eligible to claim the credit. - No Commercial Patent Incentives Tax Credit is allowed for consideration received by the developer from a person related to the developer, as defined in subsection (b), Section 267 of the Internal Revenue Code of 1986, as amended for patents developed for direct use in a manufacturing process or product.
+The Commercial Patent Incentives Tax Credit is allowed against tax imposed by West Virginia Code §11-23-1 et seq.
+(Business Franchise Tax), West Virginia Code §11-24-1 et seq.
+(Corporation Net Income Tax) and Personal Income Tax on business income (West Virginia Code §11-21-1 et seq.), but the credit may not reduce the tax below zero.

+- Unused credit may be carried forward until the earlier of (a) the tax year when the credit is used up or (b) the ninth consecutive year after the first tax year in which the taxpayer is eligible to claim the credit. - No Commercial Patent Incentives Tax Credit is allowed for consideration when received by the developer from a person related to the developer, as defined in subsection (b), Section 267 of the Internal Revenue Code of 1986, as amended for patents developed for direct use in a manufacturing process or product.